 Kinematic viscosity is the ratio of dynamic viscosity to density.
 The ratio of shear stress to the shear rate is the dynamic viscosity of a fluid, which gives a measurement of resistance to deformation in laminar flow for a Newtonian fluid.
 This ratio is unique to kinematic viscosity, which will allow the experiment to only consider two variables (kinematic viscosity and concentration) in order to interpolate for an unknown variable.

 Temperature, density, and composition can create changes in the deformation of the flow.
 Pressure is negligible on liquid-phase fluids, so it does not factor into this experiment.
 Kinematic viscosity can be measured using the viscometer because of a relationship between the Hagen-Poiseuille law, pressure drop because of gravity, dynamic viscosity, and kinematic viscosity.
-Kinematic viscosity can also be related to time using a constant specific to each capillary glass.
+Kinematic viscosity can also be related to time using a viscometer constant specific to each capillary glass.

 μ=Ctρ

 Where μ is the dynamic viscosity, C is the viscometer constant, t is time, and p is the density.
 Viscometer constants are generally measured and provided by the manufacturer of the viscometer.
 The above equation is used to calculate dynamic viscosity, which can be converted to kinematic by dividing by density.